mariaonoeva/stat-repo/freq/script.md

 #### Three-way ANOVA and lm()

 Wait a sec, where is a two-way ANOVA?
-Well, since we moved to finally the independent variables – verb, indefinite and context–, ANOVA is three way now.
+Well, since we moved to the independent variables (finally!), ANOVA is three way now.
 Seems clear, if there are two variables, then it’s two way ANOVA.

 ``` r
 e1_df.aov3 <- aov(rating1~verb*indef*context, data = e1_df)